core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdApplianceSdwanInternetPoliciesValueDestinationApplications.md

 HasType returns a boolean if a field has been set.

+### SetTypeNil

+`func (o *NetworksNetworkIdApplianceSdwanInternetPoliciesValueDestinationApplications) SetTypeNil(b bool)`

+ SetTypeNil sets the value for Type to be an explicit nil

+### UnsetType
+`func (o *NetworksNetworkIdApplianceSdwanInternetPoliciesValueDestinationApplications) UnsetType()`

+UnsetType ensures that no value is present for Type, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)